dqops/dqo/docs/dqo-concepts/dqops-user-home-folder.md

 - The name of an existing check category within the built-in check structure.
 The folder structure is shown within the reference of the data quality [checks](../checks/index.md) in this documentation.
-  A custom check could be appended to an existing category of checks or added to the category named *custom*.
+  A custom check can be appended to an existing category of checks or added to the category named *custom*.

 The following example shows two custom data quality checks.
 One in the *custom* category and another appended to an existing *volume* category.